Winterize Me

 2. Oil pulling every morning – swish sesame oil in your mouth 10-15 minutes, then spit it out.
 This is healthy for your teeth and gums year round.
 You can add a few drops of clove bud essential oil for extra microbial action.

 3. Ears … another place to oil ….
-I do this daily in the winter and most days other seasons.
+I do this daily in the winter or when traveling, 1-2 days per week in other seasons.

-Here is the ear oil I get from Mountain Rose Herbs OR use just plain organic extra virgin olive oil, OR you can crush a clove of garlic, place it in a pan with a little EVOO and sauté briefly.
+Use just plain organic extra virgin olive oil, OR you can crush a clove of garlic, place it in a pan with a little EVOO and sauté briefly.
 Let cool and strain out the garlic.
 You can use this oil for your ears.
+The garlic will add extra immune protection for the cold/flu season.

 Place a couple drops only in each ear.
 Then massage the ear as follows: